szunami/blog-1/2017-01-25-computers-are-hard.md

 in the sidebar).
 However, I wrote all the HTML and CSS by hand, as well as some of the scripting for which I couldn’t find solutions I liked.

+> Note from the future: the Middleman app slowly grew more and more brittle,
+> which slowed down my willingness to put up with it when writing new content.
+> I eventually scrapped it entirely in favor of a new implementation.
+{:.bq-safe}

 I also host this on one of my own machines that I manage myself, including the actual operating system (Arch Linux is my preferred flavor), security, and DNS.